 Job on deployment

-Good meals have a huge influence on the morale and well-being of deployed personal, and they must provide all the nutritional requirements to maintain operational effectiveness.
-As our personnel face unfamiliar environments and challenging conditions, this is the time when your role as Chef and the quality and thoughtful planning of your meals has a wider, positive impact.
+Good meals and canteen services have a huge influence on the morale and well-being of deployed personnel, as this is when soldiers relax and receive the nutrition required to maintain operational effectiveness.
+While our personnel face unfamiliar environments and challenging conditions, your role as chef and the quality and thoughtful planning of your meals have a wider, positive impact.

-Depending on the operational situation, you may be required to set up kitchens, or to maintain and improve facilities.
+Depending on the operational situation, you may be required to set up kitchens, or to maintain and improve kitchen, dining and recreational facilities.
 Your role may extend to other duties outside the kitchen such as sourcing produce and maintaining hygiene standards.
-There may also be times when you are working with locally employed people in your team.

 Chefs deploy with large contingents on various overseas operations.
-In the past this has included Bosnia, Bougainville, East Timor, Dubai, Somalia and Afghanistan.
-The opportunity to participate in exchange programmes to Australia and small exercises in the Pacific, and on Navy ships, are frequently possible.
+In the past, this has included Bosnia, Bougainville, East Timor, Dubai, Iraq and Afghanistan.
+There are opportunities to participate in exchange programmes to Australia and small exercises in the Pacific, or to work onboard Navy ships.

 I love the diversity that we get in the NZDF.
 One day I could be in the kitchens doing a normal meal, the next day I could be running a formal dinner and the week after I could be up in Waiouru in a training area.